 You cook steak first, then onions.
 You should sear the meat first, remove it from the pan and then cook the onions.
 You should cook onions in a pan over high heat with a little oil.

-Out of all the Portuguese recipes I tried, Portuguese steak remains my favorite.
-Make sure to coat evenly the beef cut, and heat the skillet before you add beef, and you’ll have an incredibly good meal.
+Portuguese steak remains my favorite of the Portuguese recipes I tried.
+Make sure to coat the beef cut evenly, heat the skillet before adding beef, and you’ll have an incredibly good meal.

 Or, you can go for the sandwich version of the Portuguese-style steak.
 If you go for this option, make sure to reduce the heat when cooking the sauce in the small saucepan.